alex-aleo/private-token-workshop/README.md

 ### Leo Playground
 If you're new to developing or just want to try out the Leo language, check out the **[Leo Playground](https://play.leo-lang.org)**.
 It's a web-based IDE that's designed to allow developers to build, deploy, and execute programs, all in the browser!
 It comes with an editor, Github integrations, and a number of utilities to manage programs and interface with the network.

+You can load the project directly into the Leo Playground by navigating into the `private-token-workshop-token-template/` submodule and using the loading that repo using the Git feature of the playground.

 ### VSCode / Sublime Text / IntelliJ
 For more experienced developers, the Leo team also maintains plugins for a number of different editors.
 For specifics on how to install for your favorite editor, check out the **[Dev Env](https://docs.leo-lang.org/getting_started/ide)** guide for more information